 Health & Hospitals

 This page has general information about health issues and hospital visits for Cambridgeshire parents raising children with additional needs and disabilities.
-If you are interested in more specific information, visit our other health pages:
+More specific information can be found on our other health pages.

 If your child or young person has a learning disability, make sure they are included on this register, so that they can get an annual health check from age 14 upwards.

 People with learning disabilities often have difficulty in recognising illness, communicating their needs and using health services.
 Regular health checks can detect treatable illnesses and help prevent more serious ones, as well as familiarising the young person with the GP practice which they may use throughout their adult life.
 There are over one million people of all ages in England who have a learning disability but only 200,000 of these currently appear on GP registers.